Frequently Asked Questions

 As per 12/29/2024 extraordinary General Assembly resolutions, only people of Cameroonian descent or their immediate relatives (spouse, children, stepchildren, father, mother) can join SOBATAM.

-Benefits will be denied if SOBATAM does not have the form on file.
+NSC will be denied if SOBATAM does not have the form on file.
 A new form revokes any previous form on file.

 They can join SOBATAM on their own because they are of Cameroonian descent if their primary residence is in North America (USA or Canada).